Navajo Times

 The Navajo Times – known during the early 1980s as Navajo Times Today – is a newspaper created by the Navajo Tribal Council in 1959; in 1982 it was the first daily newspaper owned and published by a Native American Indian Nation.
 Now financially independent, it is published in English; its headquarters are located in Window Rock, Arizona.
+It is also the first newspaper to be published in the southwest, United States..

 Over the past half century, its editorial staff has continually faced challenges for editorial control from political leaders and opponents.
 In 1987 the tribal government shut down the publication and fired its entire staff.
 Under the leadership of former CEO/Publisher Tom Arviso Jr., the newspaper has worked to maintain and promote freedom of the press.

 In 2004 the newspaper established financial independence from the tribal council.
 It is published by the Navajo Times Publishing Co.
 Inc. Its CEO/Publisher is Olivia Benally.
 The newspaper is exploring the use of more Navajo language in its publications, including online.
 The current editor is Krista Allen.

 History

 The first issue was published on August 4, 1960, and sold for 10 cents each, and the newspaper's slogan was "Voice of Scenic Navajoland."
 Unlike its predecessor Ádahooníłígíí of the 1940s, the Times is published in English, rarely and infrequently printing an insert or extra in Navajo.

 Originally created as a monthly newsletter and mouthpiece of the tribal Council, the paper had become a weekly publication by the early 1960s.
 Unlike most other newspapers under the control of Native American governments, its editorial staff increasingly asserted its right to freedom of the press, guaranteed in the Navajo Nation's 4th Amendment to the Bill of Rights.

 In the late 1970s, the paper had its first confrontations with then Chairman Peter MacDonald, who fired and re-hired its general manager several times related to the publication's editorials critical of the tribal government.
-In 1982, with its format changed to that of a daily newspaper and its circulation increasing from 4,000 to 8,000, editor Mark Trahant changed its name to Navajo Times Today..
+In 1982, with its format changed to that of a daily newspaper and its circulation increasing from 4,000 to 8,000, editor Mark Trahant changed its name to Navajo Times Today.
 It was the first daily newspaper published by a Native American Nation in the United States.
 During the 1980s, its editorial staff enjoyed a period of journalistic freedom.
 Its reporters often criticized the Navajo government in their coverage.